 Heidesand is a delicious crumbly German cookie, made from an especially sandy shortcrust pastry dough.
-It is a very popular cookie in north Germany and is enjoyed all year round.
+It is a very popular cookie in northern Germany and is enjoyed all year round.

-If you are looking for north German cookies in particular, then check our this Hanseaten cookie recipe.
+If you are looking for north German cookies in particular, then check out this Hanseaten cookie recipe.

 Origins